chainwayxyz/clementine/README.md

 Running a binary as a verifier, aggregator or operator requires a configuration file.
 Example configuration file is located at [`core/tests/data/test_config.toml`](core/tests/data/test_config.toml) and can be taken as reference.
-Please copy that configuration file to somewhere else and modify fields to your local configuration.
+Please copy that configuration file to another location and modify fields to your local configuration.

 ### Starting a Server